tristanbatchler/COMP3702/Lecture 1.md

 * State space ($S$)
   * The set of all possible configurations of the world the agent is operating in
     * i.e. the internal state of the agent and the environment that matters for the interaction between the agent and the environment
-* Transition function / World dynamics ($T: S \times A \to S'$)
+* Transition function / World dynamics ($T: S \times A \to S$)
-  * A function that specifies how to configuration of the world changes when the agent performs actions in it
+  * A function that specifies how the configuration of the world changes when the agent performs acts in it
+  * This will not be well-defined (i.e. representable by a lookup table)  if the world is non-deterministic.
 * Perception function ($Z: S \to P$)
   * A function that maps a state to a perception
+  * Could be the identity mapping (i.e. "do nothing") if the world is fully-observable and each state is its own percept.
 * Utility function ($U:S \to \mathbb{R}$)
   * A function that measures of how good a state is.
   * This is required for the agent to gauge whether a certain action is worth performing.